lilbud/radionowhere/README.md

 # Conclusion
 If you've made it all this way through my extended ramble, well done I guess?
 This repo is pretty much just going to be documents pertaining to the project, the files themselves will be hosted on archive.org.

+As mentioned this project is ongoing, and will likely take a few months to achieve the initial goal of one recording per show.
+It's a moving target so to speak, and everything here is subject to change.